slbabin/quiz/README.md

     <img src="assets/docs/lighthouse-mobile.jpg">
     </details>

+__Web browser compatibility__
+The quiz was tested in the following browsers.
+- Google Chrome
+- Mozilla Firefox
+- Opera
+- Safari

 ## Deployment
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. On the Repository page, click on the "Settings" button.